About Grand Teton National Park

 Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
 Grand Teton National Park Artist Proofs are 13″ x 20″.

 Grand Teton National Park Canvas Prints

 Printed on superior-quality, artist-grade canvas, designed for museum display and gallery exhibitions.
 This 350 gsm, acid-free canvas has a tight, natural weave which maximizes image quality, while also revealing the texture of an artist’s canvas.
-Grand Teton National Park canvas prints are available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.
+Grand Teton National Park canvas posters are available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.